NikivanDyck/Algorithmic_Trading/README.md

 # Algorithmic Trading
 ## Overview
-The use case of this project is to create an Algorithmic logice based trading trading mechinisum that defines when to buy or sell an asset and then execute that trading strategy.
-This means that it’s based on a set of conditions that, when triggered, initiate a buy or sell action.
+The use case of this project is to create an Algorithmic logic-based trading mechanism that defines when to buy or sell an asset and then execute that trading strategy.
+A logic-based trading mechanism is based on a set of conditions that, when triggered, initiate a buy or sell action.

 ## Data
 The following models were reviewed